maty5302/OpenGL-engine/README.md

 # Instalation

 For running this project and successfully compiling it, you need to have headers for these packages in the folder `lib` which needs to be outside of the project folder.
+Also you need to have at least VS2022 with C++ support downloaded.

+Headers needed:
 ```
 glm
 glfw